 The term Discrete Event is however mainly used in the narrower sense to denote "Process-Centric" modeling that suggests representing the system being analyzed as a sequence of operations being performed on entities (transactions) of certain types such as customers, documents, parts, data packets, vehicles, or phone calls.
 The entities are passive, but can have attributes that affect the way they are handled or may change as the entity flows through the process.
 Process-centric modeling is a medium-low abstraction level modeling approach.
 Although each object is modeled individually as an entity, typically the modeler ignores many “physical level” details, such as exact geometry, accelerations, and decelerations.
 Process-centric modeling is used widely in the manufacturing, logistics, and healthcare fields.

-The primary AnyLogic toolkit for process-centric modeling is called the Enterprise Library.
-The Enterprise Library is a collection of objects for defining process workflows and their associated resources.
+The primary AnyLogic toolkit for discrete event modeling is called the Process Modeling Library.
+The Process Modeling is a collection of objects for defining process workflows and their associated resources.
 All objects are highly customizable.
 Their parameters can be changed dynamically and their actions may depend on the entity's attributes.
 Objects have “onEnter/onExit” extension points that let you define the actions that need to be performed on the entities going through the process.
-The generic class Entity can be extended by adding custom fields and methods.
-The Enterprise Library-based model components can naturally inter-operate with system dynamics and agent based components or with AnyLogic primitives such as events or state charts.
+The Process Modeling Library-based model components can naturally inter-operate with system dynamics and agent based components or with AnyLogic primitives such as events or state charts.

-If the system you are modeling is complex, it makes sense to break it down into components and model them separately in different Active Objects.
+If the system you are modeling is complex, it makes sense to break it down into components and model them separately in different objects.
 You can define sub-process start and end points, expose them as the interface of the model component and hide the sub-process implementation.
 At the top level of the model you will be instantiating and connecting those high-level components together.
-As any Active Object can be instantiated and parameterized many times this also provides a good basis for component reuse within one model or across models.
+As any object can be instantiated and parameterized many times this also provides a good basis for component reuse within one model or across models.

-The Enterprise Library works closely with the AnyLogic presentation/animation framework and enables you to develop very sophisticated process animations.
-The animations can be made hierarchical with multiple views.
+The Process Modeling Library works closely with the AnyLogic presentation/animation framework and enables you to develop very sophisticated process animations.
+The animations can be made hierarchical with multiple 2D or 3D views.
 For example, the high-level view on the process may show only key aggregate indicators, but you can switch to the components view with a detailed sub-process animation.